-In order to promote EoDB in the country and achieve the vision of generating employment and promoting exports through 'Make in India' with 'Zero effect and Zero defect' in manufacturing, it has been decided that government would provide credit linked Capital Investment Subsidy (CIS) under Ammend Technology Upgradation Fund Scheme (ATUFS)
+Under ATUFS, the government provides credit linked Capital Investment Subsidy (CIS) to promote EoDB in the country and achieve the vision of generating employment and promoting exports through 'Make in India' with 'Zero effect and Zero defect' in manufacturing.

 India - Knitting the future

 India is among the world's largest producers of textiles and garments.
-The Indian domestic textile and apparel industry contributes 2% to India’s GDP, 14% of industrial production, 27% of the country’s foreign exchange inflows and constitutes 13% of country’s export earnings.
-Employing over 45 mn people the textile sector has the second largest employer after agriculture sector.
+The Indian domestic textile and apparel industry contributes 2% to India’s GDP and accounts for 14% of industrial production, 27% of the country’s foreign exchange inflows and 13% of country’s export earnings.
+The textile sector that employs 45 mn people in India, is second only to agriculture sector in terms of employment.

-- By 2024, India is is expected to reach USD 300 bn in exports
+- Exports in the textile sector is expected to reach USD 300 bn by 2024.

 100% FDI is allowed under automatic route